 Who it’s for: ADAP is for people who are living with HIV and on a limited income.
 To qualify for ADAP, you must be a resident of California, living with HIV, and 18 years of age or older.

 When to sign up for coverage: Anytime—there is no open enrollment period.
 However, if you also are on OA-HIPP (see next section), you must sign up for ADAP within 48 hours of picking a Covered California plan, add “ for payment by January 1.
 You can enroll in OA-HIPP at any time.
 We recommend seeing an ADAP enrollment worker who is also a Covered California certified enrollment counselor.

 How to sign up for coverage: You must apply for ADAP at an authorized enrollment site.
 To find an enrollment site, call A. J. Boggs client service at 844.550.3944.
-If you live in the San Francisco Bay Area, you can contact Star Morris, the HIV Insurance and Benefits Navigator, at email@example.com or 415.487.304 for an appointment.
-Star can help eligible people sign up for ADAP, OA-HIPP, and/or Covered California plans.
-You can also contact our Benefits Counselor Ellen Novogrodsky at 415.487.8023, firstname.lastname@example.org for benefits counseling, ADAP and OA-HIPP enrollment and to answer any questions regarding eligibility for benefits programs.
+If you live in the San Francisco Bay Area, you can contact our HIV Insurance and Benefits Navigators at firstname.lastname@example.org for an appointment.
+They can help eligible people sign up for ADAP, OA-HIPP, and/or Covered California plans.
+You can also contact our Benefits Counselor Ellen Novogrodsky at 415.487.8023, email@example.com for benefits counseling, ADAP and OA-HIPP enrollment and to answer any questions regarding eligibility for benefits programs.